-- GoPro & Mount: We use a GoPro hero black 5 (click here to check the price on Amazon) to film our youtube videos.
-It’s easy to use and the video is good quality.
 For road trips, I like to get some driving footage.
 Clipping the GoPro to the sunvisor has not worked too well for us.
 I usually end up holding it while Russell drives.
 If you want your hands to be free, it might be worth getting a dashboard mount like this one.
-More on some of the accessories we use to keep the GoPro steady and improve the sound coming up in a future post.
+More on some of the accessories we use with our GoPro coming up in a future post.

 Solo Car Trip Packing List